 It must remain tight while turning the knob slowly to feel the resistance.
 The resistance can be decreased by moving the axle down a little bit and then retightening the side screws.
 Repeat the steps to make sure the brushes make good contact with the coil.

 Now the unit is ready to assemble.
-Reinstall the ground screw to the unit housing then the rest of the screws.
+Reinstall the ground screw to the unit housing than the rest of the screws.

 Finally, reinstall the front screws without over-tightening them.
 Now the unit is ready to be turned on for testing.

 Make sure the TDGC2-2D can operate at the full range from 0VAC to 120VAC.
-You can also use a multimeter to measure the output voltage compared with the display panel.
+You can also use a budget multimeter to measure the output voltage compared with the display panel.

 In general, the TDGC2-2D should be serviced every six months if there is minimum knob movement.
 During service, technicians should take a visual inspection of the brush’s condition.
 Furthermore, clean the surface of the coil and make sure there is no debris on the coil surface.